-Join Ben Long for an in-depth discussion in this video Using this course, part of Shooting with the Canon 60D.
+Join Ben Long for an in-depth discussion in this video Using this course, part of Canon 60D Essential Training.

 I divide the teaching of photography into two major categories of instruction:…artistry and craft.…Artistry is the study of all of that ephemeral stuff that goes into making a good photo--…learning to see, exploring your emotional response to a scene, and learning how…to translate that into the vocabulary of photography.…There is nothing magical about artistry.…It's an intellectual process that you can learn.…Craft skills are what you employ to realize your artistic ideas.…In the case of photography they are basically the button pushing skills--knowing…how to focus, knowing how to configure your camera for particular types of…light, how to ensure that your image is bright enough that you've captured…motion the way that you want, and so on and so forth.…

 In this course, we're going to be studying craft, specifically the craft skills…required to use your particular camera.…And in this course, we'll be assuming a certain level of understanding of basic…photographic theory.…For example, in showing how your camera's Program Shift feature might work, I…

 - Deciding how many batteries and media cards are needed

 - Setting Auto mode

 - Manually selecting a focus point

 - Using Live View